aruppert/mse-portfolio/README.md

 ## Motivation

-This is my first cooperation with a designer and first website development which got properly released.
-It's not part of any course work.
+This is my first cooperation with a designer and fist website development which got properly released.
+It's not part of any educational course environment.
 It was really interesting to totally focus on the developing part of the creational process and deliver a product as close as possible to Miriam's vision and wishes.

 ## Tech/framework highlights